eddiefiggie/FlowPlanner/README.md

 **TODO & Notes:**

-* Presently, dates in the CSV file must fall before the target date range for a cash flow plan.
-Transaction dates that fall within, or fall after the target date range may be unpredictable.
+* Presently, dates in the CSV file must fall before or within the target date range for a cash flow plan.
+If the transaction falls after the specified range, it may be unpredictable.
 Some method to treat this should be added.

 * Need to ensure error handling for all data inputs needs to be verified and added.
+Date entry for example is quite vulnerable.

 * I should probably, move the CashFlowBuilder into the persistence package using a standard DAO.
 I'm still contemplating this.